matplotlib/basemap/README.md

 See https://matplotlib.org/basemap/.

-See scripts in `examples` directory for example usage.
+See scripts in the `doc/examples` directory for example usage.

 Read the FAQ and/or email the matplotlib-users mailing list if you have problems or questions.